Shoyeb45/Java/OOP/inheritance/README.md

 ### `import` statement in java

-- The `import` keyword is used to imoprt in-built and user definbed packages.
+- The `import` keyword is used to imoprt in-built and user defined packages.

 ### Accessing package members